UniversalDependencies/docs/_sga/index.md

 ## Treebank Classification and Pre-tokenisation Considerations

 Both spelling and word-separation in Old Irish texts can be highly irregular.
 In modern editions some editors attempt to faithfully reproduce the text as it survives in the original manuscript.
 These are generally referred to as diplomatic editions.
-Other editors may alter the text so that it does not resemble exactly the contents of a single manuscript source.
-This may be done with the aim of emulating a theorised earlier exemplar from which one or more existing manuscript sources are believed to have been copied.
+Other editors may alter the text so that it does not resemble exactly the contents of any single manuscript source, often normalising the text, and typically adding editorial commentary and supplying variant readings from extant sources in the form of footnotes (but not within the body of the text).
+This work may be done with the aim of emulating a theorised earlier exemplar from which one or more existing manuscript sources are believed to have been copied, or with a view to making the resulting edition more reader-friendly.
 In such cases the resulting work is generally referred to as a critical edition.
 Editors may also alter texts by standardising spelling, by silently introducing word spacing, by capitalising certain letter characters in accordance with modern orthographic practice, and by introducing forms of punctuation not present in the original manuscript.
 While these changes are not necessarily associated with critical editions, they alter the text in such a manner that it cannot be referred to as entirely diplomatic.
-Texts edited in such a manner will therefore be referred to broadly as "critical editions" here also.
+Therefore, texts edited in such a manner will also be referred to broadly as "critical editions" here also.

-It is necessary to mark a distinction between diplomatic editions and editions which may have been edited to any extent (here "critical editions").
+It is necessary to mark a distinction between diplomatic editions and those which have been altered to any extent by modern editors (i.e. "critical editions").
 To mark this distinction all Old Irish treebanks should identify in their README documentation which type of edition they represent by using either the "diplomatic" or "critical" designation.
 This information should also be included in the treebank name and URL using the abbreviations _Dip_ and _Crit_ (for example, the _Diplomatic St. Gall Glosses_ treebank URL ends: .../UD_Old_Irish-DipSGG).

 For the purpose of choosing the correct designation for a new treebank, the following definitions should be adhered to.